What devices and OS versions are supported?

 Click here for Windows setup instructions.

-We support the Windows platforms below.
+We support the Windows versions below.

-• Windows 11 (Except S)
+• Windows 11 (Except S mode)

-• Windows 10 (Except RT & S)
+• Windows 10 (Except RT & S mode)

 • Windows Server 2022